datalad/datalad/paper.md

 The same mechanism of extensions is used for rapid development of new functionality to later be moved into the main DataLad codebase (e.g., [datalad-metalad](https://github.com/datalad/datalad-metalad/)).
 The [datalad-extensions](https://github.com/datalad/datalad-extensions/) repository provides a list of extensions and continuous integration testing of their released versions against released and development versions of the DataLad core.
-The [datalad-extension-template](https://github.com/datalad/datalad-extension-template) template repository can be used for creating new DataLad extensions.

 ## External uses and integrations